A bill to amend title 28, United States Code, to divide the ninth judicial circuit of the United States into 2 circuits, and for other purposes.

 The bill’s titles are written by its sponsor.

 Sponsor and status

 Sponsor.
 Senator for Arizona.
 Republican.

 Length: 8 pages

-This bill was introduced on February 3, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 3, 2016, in a previous session of Congress, but it did not receive a vote.

 Feb 3, 2016

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 This activity took place on a related bill, S. 276 (115th).

 S. 2490 (114th) was a bill in the United States Congress.